 Do you see the great lesson here?
-The Christian life is a life of day by day, hour by hour trust in the promises of God to help us and guide us and take care of us and forgive us and bring us into a future of holiness and joy that will satisfy our hearts infinitely more than if we forsake him and put our trust in ourselves or in the promises of this world.
-And that day by day, hour by hour trust in God’s promises is not automatic.
+The Christian life is a life of day-by-day, hour-by-hour trust in the promises of God to help us and guide us and take care of us and forgive us and bring us into a future of holiness and joy that will satisfy our hearts infinitely more than if we forsake him and put our trust in ourselves or in the promises of this world.
+And that day-by-day, hour-by-hour trust in God’s promises is not automatic.
 It is the result of daily diligence and it’s the result of proper fear.

-Do We Live in Constant Fear of Being Lost?
+Constant Fear of Being Lost

 Now ponder this fear with me for a moment.
 You may be asking, “You mean the ideal Christian life is lived in constant fear of being lost?”
 Now be careful here, lest you ask that question to me as though it were my theology you doubt.
-It is Hebrews 4:1, written to “holy brethren" (3:1), that commands, “Therefore, let us fear. . . " And Hebrews 4:1 is not unique in the New Testament.
+It is Hebrews 4:1, written to “holy brethren” (Hebrews 3:1), that commands, “Therefore, let us fear.”
+And Hebrews 4:1 is not unique in the New Testament.
 Jesus said in Luke 12:5, “Fear the One who after He has killed has authority to cast into hell.”
-Paul said in Philippians 2:13, "Work out your salvation with fear and trembling.”
+Paul said in Philippians 2:12, “Work out your salvation with fear and trembling.”
 He says in Romans 11:20, “You stand fast only through faith; so do not become conceited but fear.”

-First of all remember 2:15, “[Christ died to] deliver those who through fear of death were subject to slavery all their lives.”
+So be careful how you query this truth.
+It is God’s word, not my word, that says the Christian is to fear.
+So with all humility and openness we ask God, are we supposed to live our lives in fear of missing heaven?
+First of all, remember Hebrews 2:15, “[Christ died to] deliver those who through fear of death were subject to slavery all their lives.”
 Loud and clear, Christ died to deliver us from slavish fear; Christ wants a fearless people.
 Christ wants a people who live in the most dangerous neighborhoods without fear, who go to the unreached peoples behind closed doors without fear, who speak to neighbors about Christ without fear.
 How?
 By faith in his promises.
 Faith in the promises of God makes you fearless before the threats of men (Hebrews 10:34).

 So there is only one thing to fear: faithlessness.
 Fear unbelief in the promises of God.
-Because as long as you are trusting in the promises of God you can be utterly fearless in the face of anything, even death, even God (see 4:16).
+Because as long as you are trusting in the promises of God you can be utterly fearless in the face of anything, even death, even God (see Hebrews 4:16).

 Now what is this like?
-You children know what it is like.
-When you were real little, your mother and father said, very firmly, “Don’t ever run out in the street.
+Your children know what it is like.
+When you were really little, your mother and father said, very firmly, “Don’t ever run out in the street.
 Always hold my hand.”
 Why?
 It is dangerous in the street.
 You could be killed by a car.
-In other words, Fear running out in the street.
+In other words, fear running out in the street.
 But did that mean that you could not have fun in the backyard and on the sidewalk and in the parks?
-No. In fact most of the time you never even thought about how fearful the street was.
-Only when you got near to the street and maybe when your ball rolled out in the street, or maybe somebody tempted you to run across the street when you weren’t supposed to.
+No. In fact, most of the time you never even thought about how fearful the street was.
+Only when you got near the street and maybe when your ball rolled out in the street, or maybe somebody tempted you to run across the street when you weren’t supposed to.
 Only then did you feel the fear of the street.
 The rest of the time the fear kept you playing in places where you didn’t have to feel any fear at all.

 That’s the way it is with the fear of unbelief.
 You don’t live with a constant bad feeling.
 You only experience the bad feeling when there are temptations to distrust God’s promises.
 And even then, you use the bad feeling of fear to send you running into the safe yard of God’s goodness and promises.
 So normal Christian life is aware of the fearful danger of unbelief, but does not live paralyzed or terrorized by it.
 It lives in faith.
 Fear only rises where faith starts to weaken.
 And it only rises long enough to get us back into the peaceful fearlessness of faith.

 Now there is one more thing I want to do with this text.
-Verses 3–10 are written to support the main point which we have looked at in verses 1 and 11, namely, be diligent to enter God’s rest and fear lest you fail to enter it because of unbelief.
+Verses 3–10 of Hebrews 4 are written to support the main point which we have looked at in verses 1 and 11, namely, be diligent to enter God’s rest and fear lest you fail to enter it because of unbelief.
 The way verses 3–10 support this main point is by showing from the Old Testament that there is a rest to enter into — that is, that God has a plan for his people to join him in the wonderful restfulness of heaven where all weariness and burdensomeness will be lifted.
 “Come to me all you who labor and are heavy laden and I will give you rest,” Jesus said (Matthew 11:28).
 Verses 3–10 are written to show that this promise is really there in the Old Testament.

 The text is very complicated, so let me just sketch a very brief outline for you.
 The writer focuses on five points in history to show how God keeps opening his rest for believing people.

 The third focus is on the time of Joshua, who took the people into the promised land.
-Is that the final, ultimate rest God in mind for his people?
-Verse 8 answers no: "For if Joshua had given them rest, He would not have spoken of another day after that.”
+Is that the final, ultimate rest God had in mind for his people?
+Hebrews 4:8 answers, “no”: “For if Joshua had given them rest, He would not have spoken of another day after that.”
 In other words, even though Joshua gave some relief to the people of God in the promised land, that was not the final rest God has planned for them.
 How do we know that?
-God spoke of another day — another rest centuries later.
+God spoke of another day — another rest to come centuries later.

-Today, There Still Is a Resting Place
+Still a Resting Place

-From this the writer draws the all-important conclusion about God’s Sabbath rest of salvation — and this is his fifth period of history, namely, today — verse 9: “There remains therefore a Sabbath rest for the people of God.”
-In other words, Today, the rest is still open.
+From this, the writer draws the all-important conclusion about God’s Sabbath rest of salvation — and this is his fifth period of history, namely, today — verse 9: “There remains therefore a Sabbath rest for the people of God.”
+In other words, today, the rest is still open.